aryanrajtrangham/Courses_from_priyanshu/Rasa.md

   - An intent is the intention of the user, or the users, interacting with the chatbot
   - We use a supervised learning approach of training an sentence classifier.
   - Intent classification is nothing but Training a Classifier.
-  - Intent is the pridicted class of the user's input.
+  - Intent is the predicted class of the user's input.
     Example                       | Class
     ------------------------------|------------
     What's the price of Iphone X? | ask_price